Rental Car Discounts

 Rental Car Codes, Coupons and Discounts

 At Walt Disney World, if you are staying on Disney property the extensive Disney Transportation System can get you to any of the Disney resorts, parks, water parks and Downtown Disney by bus, boat or Monorail.
 The system for getting people between the Disney resort hotels and the theme parks is quite efficient, though it can be time-consuming.
 Some people find it relaxing to sit back and let Disney do the driving.
-Personally, I don’t.
-(You can read my report on going without a car at Disney.)
+Personally, we don’t.
+(You can read Mary’s report on going without a car at Disney.)

 If you want to get from resort to resort at Disney World (for instance, to attend a dinner show such as the Hoop Dee Doo Revue, which is at Ft.
 Wilderness Campground) it can be very frustrating to use Disney’s transportation system.
 In that case, you may well want a car.
 And if you are staying off-site, a rental car can save you a huge amount of time in getting back and forth to the parks.
 Remember, you’re paying a lot for this vacation — your time is valuable!